Trade Adjustment Assistance

 General questionsQ.
 What is Trade Adjustment Assistance (TAA)?

 A. Trade Adjustment Assistance (TAA) and Alternative or Reemployment Trade Adjustment Assistance (ATAA/RTAA) programs assist workers who have become unemployed as a result of increased imports from, or shifts in production to, foreign countries.
 The goal of the Trade Act programs is to help trade-affected workers return to suitable employment as quickly as possible.
-TAA-certified workers may access services that include income support, relocation allowances, job-search allowances, and a health coverage tax credit (HCTC).
+TAA-certified workers may access services that include income support, relocation allowances and job-search allowances.
 TAA participants who require retraining in order to obtain suitable employment may receive occupational training if determined eligible.
 By requesting an amendment from the United States Department of Labor (DOL), TAA services may be expanded to secondary workers of businesses or suppliers to the primary company, firm or petitioning workers who filed the TAA petition.

 In addition, the ATAA/RTAA programs for older workers provide an alternative to the benefits offered under the regular TAA program.
 Participation in ATAA/RTAA allows older workers, for whom retraining may not be suitable, to accept re-employment at a lower wage and receive a wage subsidy.